RayadoxAV/AZ-PMS/README.md

 # AZ-PMS
-A tool to analyze an AZ BTSSC 1 Workplan and generate a report for project that it contains.
+A tool to analyze an AZ BTSSC 1 Workplan and generate a report for any project that it contains.

 ## Arguments